abe511/kafka-go-service/README.md

 The response is sent back before the message gets processed by Kafka.

-To see the total number of sent and processed message\
-send a GET request to\
+To see the total number of sent and processed messages send a GET request to\
 `localhost:8080/stats`

 response: